-FALSE FACE, FALSE HEART, my YA Historical Fiction project, set in the Bowery Theatre in New York City during the tumultuous year of 1849 has sent me on a journey
+SHALL WE THREE: A Ghost Light’s Tale will be published soon!
+YA Historical Fiction, set in the haunted Bowery Theatre in New York City during the tumultuous year of 1849.

 Combing Through Research.

-The Bowery Theatre located near Chatham Square was at the center of the tumult.
-The broad range of entertainment produced there such as “Blood and Thunder” melodramas full of spectacle and theatrical violence, Mose the Fireman – a folk hero character beloved by the working class, and of course a little Shakespeare thrown in, all piqued my interest.
+The Bowery Theatre, located near Chatham Square, was at the center of the tumult.
+There was a broad range of entertainment produced there, like “Blood and Thunder” melodramas full of spectacle and theatrical violence, Mose the Fireman – a folk hero character beloved by the working class, and of course, a little Shakespeare thrown in, all of which piqued my interest.
 (More to come in future posts!)
-All this, combined with the fanciful allure of ghost stories tickles a forever “theatre kid,” like me.
-I’m happy to share what I’ve learned in this blog,
+All this, combined with the fanciful allure of ghost stories, tickles a forever “theatre kid,” like me.
+I’m happy to share what I’ve learned in th,

 COMBING THROUGH RESEARCH.